Overview

 Sometimes a single factor can lead to metatarsalgia.
 More often, several factors are involved, including:

-• Intense training or activity.
-Distance runners are at risk of metatarsalgia, primarily because the front of the foot absorbs significant force when a person runs.
-But anyone who participates in a high-impact sport is at risk, especially if your shoes fit poorly or are worn.
+- Hard training or activity.
+Distance runners are at risk of metatarsalgia.
+This is mainly because the front of the foot takes in a lot of force when a person runs.
+But anyone who does a high-impact sport is at risk.
+This is especially true if shoes fit poorly or are worn down.

-• Certain foot shapes.
+- Certain foot shapes.
 A high arch can put extra pressure on the metatarsals.
-So can having a second toe that's longer than the big toe, which causes more weight than normal to be shifted to the second metatarsal head.
+So can having a second toe that's longer than the big toe.
+This causes more weight than usual to be shifted to the second metatarsal head.

-• Excess weight.
-Because most of your body weight transfers to your forefoot when you move, extra pounds mean more pressure on your metatarsals.
-Losing weight might reduce or eliminate symptoms.
+- Excess weight.
+Most of a body's weight goes to the forefoot while moving.
+So extra pounds mean more pressure on the metatarsals.
+Losing weight might reduce or get rid of symptoms.

-• Morton's neuroma.
+- Morton's neuroma.
 This noncancerous growth of fibrous tissue around a nerve usually occurs between the third and fourth metatarsal heads.
-It causes symptoms that are similar to metatarsalgia and can also contribute to metatarsal stress.
+It causes symptoms that are like those of metatarsalgia.
+The growth can stress the metatarsal.

 Risk factors